 A flowchart is a graphic representation of how a process works, showing, at a minimum, the sequence of steps.

-A flowchart helps to clarify how things are
+- Helps to clarify how things are

 currently working and how they could be improved.
-It also assists in finding

 the key elements of a process, while drawing clear lines between where one

 process ends and the next one starts.

 communication among participants and establishes a common understanding

 important areas for monitoring or data collection;

 - Examine processes for the flow of

 patients, information, materials, clinical care, or combinations of these